StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 ```
 9. I had the issue with the broken Dockerfile as detailed above.
 10. I had left the default value "select" in the select inputs on add_wine.html.
 This caused the fileds to reset after the wine was added, but a much better user experience was to have the new wine returned.
+11. There was also an issue with the GutHub repository not updating with the latest code pushed from GitPod.
+The GitPod workspace had been upversioned and commited over 5 days, but none of these reflected in the repository.
+I manually updated the repository to consolidation all updates.

 Apart from the 2 major isses with Procfile and Dockefile; the most challenging aspect of the project was uploading images to cloud storage.